Hawaiian Pidgin language evolved from a blend of several languages. Learn how to talk mo' betta here.

 a'ole: no

-choke (adj): an abundance of something
+adj): an abundance of something

 da kine (n, v, adj, adv): "the kind"--can be used interchangeably with almost anything ex: whatchamacallit